 As the stones are conveniently scattered around the world, the readers go on a roller-coaster ride to Egypt, Stonehenge and the wilds of China.
-It’s never a smooth ride and there is lots at stake.
+It’s never a smooth ride, and there is lots at stake.
 The book is an action-packed adventure with a journey through ancient history and modern military hardware.
 Tales, legends and myths all have a place here.

 The Story of My Life – Giacomo Casanova

 The famous ladies’ man, Giacomo Casanova, is a fascinating figure.
 Gambling, spying, writing and swindling his way around during the late 18th century, Casanova seduced countless women across Europe.
-Relying on his many charms and talents, he often got himself into trouble with authorities and numerous husbands.
+Relying on his many charms and talents, he often got into trouble with authorities and numerous husbands.
 Although a notorious womanizer, Casanova was an educated man and a skilled writer.

 While this book is one of many reasons I yearned for Venice, it also played an influential role in my love of the city.
-After reading it, you can’t stroll through the streets and canals without thinking of Casanova, and his adventures.
+After reading it, you can’t stroll through the streets and canals without thinking of Casanova and his adventures.

 The Three Musketeers – Alexandre Dumas

 This is by far my favourite book of all time.
-As far as I can remember, the story of young d’Artagnan traveling to Paris in hopes of joining the illustrious Musketeers started my love affair with Paris.
+As far as I can remember, the story of young d’Artagnan travelling to Paris in hopes of joining the illustrious Musketeers started my love affair with Paris.
 Throw in adventure, intrigue, betrayal and love, and you have yourself a winner.

 Set between 1625-1628, the story follows d’Artagnan and his Musketeer friends as they navigate the intrigues of the French and English courts.
 At stake are honour, diamonds, chivalry, affections and a quest to prevent war between the two countries.

 You are along for the ride, with the machinations of Cardinal Richelieu plotting against them.
-The cunning Milady de Winter seems always one step ahead and you can’t help but wonder if they will succeed.
+The cunning Milady de Winter always seems one step ahead and you can’t help but wonder if they will succeed.

 I have read The Three Musketeers and have seen numerous movies.
 The story remains as engaging as it was the first time I have read it.
 If you’re a fan of France, this story will take you back to a different time and spark your imagination.
-It will definitely inspire travel and you might never look at Paris the same way again.
+It will definitely inspire travel, and you might never look at Paris the same way again.